When planning your new home, insulation is one of the most important decisions you'll make.

 We don’t want to leave any areas open where the outside air can sneak it.

-Open cell spray foam is very pliable.
-This means wire can be run through it if needed in the future.
+Open cell spray foam is pliable enough to allow wires to be run through it if necessary.

 READ MORE: How to Snake a Wire Through a Wall with Insulation